 27. Where Did Isaac Newton Work

-- Isaac Newton did his well-known works (development of the theories on calculus, laws of motion and gravitation and optics) at his home in Woolsthrope, when he was privately studied at home due to the temporary closure of the university as a caution against Great Plague.
+- Isaac Newton did his well-known works (development of the theories on calculus, laws of motion and gravitation and optics) at his home in Woolsthrope, when he was privately studied at home due to the temporary closure of the university as a caution against the Great Plague.

 28. Isaac Newton Contribution To Science – Isaac Newton Experiments